woodbri/vehicle-routing-problems/optimization-moves.md

 b: 0-6-1-2-0
 ```

-Exchange nodes 2-3-4 in route a with nodes 7-8 in route b
+Example: Exchange nodes 2-3-4 in route a with nodes 7-8 in route b

   * before